groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/_index.en.md

 features:
   enable: true
   title: "GroupDocs.Merger features"
-  description: "Seamlessly merge, split, and manipulate PDF and Office Documents"
+  description: "Easily merge, split, and manage PDF and Office documents."

   items:
     # feature loop
     - icon: "merge"
       title: "Merge files"
-      content: "Combine two or more documents into a single document, merging specific pages or page ranges from multiple source documents."
+      content: "Combine multiple documents into one, merging entire files or specific pages from different sources."

     # feature loop
     - icon: "split"
       title: "Split documents"
-      content: "Divide a source document into multiple resultant documents using the split operation."
+      content: "Break a document into multiple smaller files for better organization and management."

     # feature loop
     - icon: "move"
       title: "Move pages"
-      content: "Reposition pages within a document using the MovePage feature."
+      content: "Reorder pages within a document by moving them to a new position."

     # feature loop
     - icon: "remove"
       title: "Remove pages"
-      content: "Remove individual pages or a collection of specific page numbers from the source document."
+      content: "Delete specific pages or multiple selected pages from a document."

     # feature loop
     - icon: "rotate"
       title: "Rotate pages"
-      content: "Rotate pages within a document by setting the rotation angle to 90, 180, or 270 degrees using the RotatePages operation."
+      content: "Rotate pages in a document by 90, 180, or 270 degrees as needed."

     # feature loop
     - icon: "swap"
       title: "Swap pages"
-      content: "Exchange the positions of two pages within the source document, creating a new document with swapped page positions."
+      content: "Switch the positions of two pages within a document for better arrangement."

     # feature loop
     - icon: "extract"
       title: "Extract pages"
-      content: "Extract specific pages or page ranges from a source document, generating a new document containing only the selected pages."
+      content: "Select and extract specific pages or page ranges to create a new document."

     # feature loop
     - icon: "orientation"
       title: "Change orientation"
-      content: "Set the page orientation (portrait or landscape) for specific or all pages of the document using the ChangeOrientation operation."
+      content: "Adjust page orientation to portrait or landscape for selected or all pages."

     # feature loop
     - icon: "preview"
       title: "Preview pages"
-      content: "Generate image representations of document pages to understand the content and structure better.
-Make previews of all or just specific pages."
+      content: "Generate image previews of document pages to get a clear view of their content and layout."

 ############################# Code samples ############################
 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Merger for .NET operations"
+  description: "Examples of common GroupDocs.Merger operations in .NET"
   items:
     # code sample loop
-    - title: "Merge specific DOCX file pages into a single document"
+    - title: "Merge specific pages from DOCX files into a single document"
       content: |
-        The [Selective Page Merge](https://docs.groupdocs.com/merger/net/merge-pages-from-various-documents/) feature allows you to extract and merge only the desired content from each file.
-Here's an example of how to achieve selective page merging using C#:
+        The [Selective Page Merge](https://docs.groupdocs.com/merger/net/merge-pages-from-various-documents/) feature allows you to extract and merge only the required pages from multiple DOCX files.
+Here's how to perform selective page merging using C#:
         {{< landing/code title="How to merge DOCX files in C#">}}
         ```csharp {style=abap}
         JoinOptions joinOptions = new JoinOptions(1, 4, RangeMode.OddPages);